Jumbub/game-of-life-js/readme.md

 > Disabling the mouse listeners in `mouse.ts` had no noticable effect on the results

+> TODO: compare results with primary Chrome user and guest

 ### Chrome user matters

 Running benchmarks as the "guest" account will mean you don't have any extensions running in the background, affecting your performance.